rokitalab/clk1-splicing/analyses/splicing-factor_dysregulation/README.md

 The input gene list is taken from supplementary table 2 of the publication linked above.
 The HGNC symbol was taken for all genes encoding a known or putative RNA binding protein (RBP).

+The input CPTAC proteomics data file comes from supplying the list of SFs into http://34.71.182.187/ and exporting the excel file `CPTAC3-pbt.xls`.

 ## Usage
 ### script to run analysis
 <br>**Run shell script to make final tables to be used for plotting below**